 St Maur de Glanfeuil Abbey

-St. Maur, a disciple of St-Benedict of Nursia, founded St Maur de Glanfeuil Abbey was founded in the 6th century.
+St. Maur, a disciple of St-Benedict of Nursia, founded St Maur de Glanfeuil Abbey in the 6th century.

 The monks of St Maur of Glanfeuil Abbey fled the Norman invasions of the 9th century.